 Sydney Opera House, Australia

 Another man-made structure makes the list!
 Looking out onto Sydney Harbour, the Sydney Opera House is one of the world’s most recognisable buildings.
 Widely regarded as a masterpiece of 20th-century architecture, its billowing sails are an iconic part of the Sydney skyline.
-The building was designated as a UNESCO World Heritage Site in 2007 and, on a cruise, you can enjoy unrivalled views of this distinctive structure, from an angle most people only see in photos.
+The building was named a UNESCO World Heritage Site in 2007 and, on a cruise, you can enjoy unrivalled views of this distinctive structure, from an angle most people only see in photos.

-9. Amalfi Coast, Italy
+7. Amalfi Coast, Italy

 Amalfi Coast, Italy

-10. Galápagos Islands, Ecuador
+8. Galápagos Islands, Ecuador

 Galápagos Islands, Ecuador